bitwaree/HXO-loader/README.md

 3. **Create a directory and place your .hxo hacks.**
     ```bash
-    mkdir scripts
+    mkdir modules
     ```
-    NOTE: `scripts` is the default folder name, but it can be changed by modifying `HXO.ini`
+    NOTE: `modules` is the default folder name, but it can be changed by modifying `HXO.ini`
     ```
-    cp <module1.so> <module2.so> <module3.so> ./scripts/
+    cp <module1.so> <module2.so> <module3.so> ./modules/
     ```
     Now make sure your modules have a `.hxo` filename extention,(if not: do it manually) to make it recognisable.
     ```
     #  So it will look like ...
-    #./scripts/module1.so -> ./scripts/module1.hxo
+    #./modules/module1.so -> ./modules/module1.hxo
-    #./scripts/module2.so -> ./scripts/module2.hxo
+    #./modules/module2.so -> ./modules/module2.hxo
-    #./scripts/module3.so -> ./scripts/module3.hxo
+    #./modules/module3.so -> ./modules/module3.hxo
     ```